 - Whether their timeline works for you.

-- What other sellers say about them.
+- What other sellers say about them (check Google reviews, BBB ratings).

 - Any fees they’re not mentioning upfront.